simon-dedeo/tacit-teaching/README.txt

 2 0 0.3 2 -0.4
 1 1 -0.4

 i.e, in words: three nodes.
 Node zero has one link, to node one, weight 0.3.
 Node one has two links; one to node zero with weight 0.3, one to node two with weight -0.4.
-Node two has one link, to node one with weight -0.4
+Node two has one link, to node one with weight -0.4.
+Unless you're feeling really edgy, I suggest making all the links symmetric like that.

 The code will spit out a list of node values in order, e.g., "0 1 0"